disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 #### 5.2.
 Tested proteins unaffected by dupilumab are painted only in blue (right half) and DEPs are painted in blue (right half) and in red-blue gradient (left half).
-In this gradient, the reder, the lower the FCH value and the bluer,the higher the FCH value.
+In this gradient, the reder, the lower the FCH value and, the bluer, the higher the FCH value.
 Proteins in the map not considered in the original study keep the original color.

 <img width="1018" height="491" alt="image" src="https://github.com/user-attachments/assets/eaea7206-0f77-468c-87e1-e71386c25a3d" />